clemcer/loggifly/README.md

 When `notification_title: default` is set LoggiFly uses its own notification titles.<br>
 However, if you prefer something simpler or in another language, you can choose your own template for the notification title.

-You can insert these two keys into the template:<br>
+These are the two keys that can be inserted into the template:<br>
 `keywords`: _The keywords that were found in a log line_ <br>
 `container`: _The name of the container in which the keywords have been found_

+This setting can also be configured per container by the way.

 Here is an example: